paljs/prisma-tools/packages/select/README.md

 ## Prisma select

-It's small tool to convert `info: GraphQLResolveInfo` to select object accepted by `prisma client` this will give you the best performance because you will just query exactly what you want
+It's a small tool to convert `info: GraphQLResolveInfo` to select object accepted by `prisma client` this will give you the best performance because you will just query exactly what you want

 ```
 npm i @prisma-tools/select
 ```

 **Example**

-Use full example here [`apollo-nexus-schema`](https://github.com/AhmedElywa/prisma-tools/tree/master/examples/apollo-nexus-schema) to fast start (prisma , nexus/schema , nexus-schema-prisma , typescript and Auth)

 ```ts
 import getPrismaSelect from '@prisma-tools/select';